WICG/view-transitions/feature_details.md

 * The `handleTransition` event has a field `previousURL` : the URL for the previous Document.
 And `previousElements` : the list of placeholders for elements passed to `setSameOriginTransitionElements`, clarified in [API Proposal](#api-proposal).

+* The `handleTransition` event has an API `startTransition` which takes the list of elements to animate and the type of animation.
+In the example above, `provideTransitionFrom` returns the root elements for the previous and new Document.
+Also note that the animation done is based on `transitionType` specified with each element.
+This is a new enum with a pre-defined list of animation patterns.

-* The `startTransition` API on `handleTransition` event takes a promise to allow script to asynchronously prepare the new Document for first paint.
+* The `startTransition` API takes a promise to allow script to asynchronously prepare the new Document for first paint.
 The browser continues to display old content until the promise passed to this API resolves.

-* The animations executed on root elements for both Documents during the transition are based on the `transitionType` specified for each.

 ### Single Element Transition
 We can also set a separate animation for parts of the page by specifying them separately in the API.
 Let's say we wanted the header to slide up during this transition :